Soft graviton exchange and the information paradox: Abstract

 \section{Abstract}

 {We show that there is a remarkable phase in quantum gravity where gravitational scattering amplitudes mediated by virtual gravitons can be calculated explicitly in effective field theory, when the impact parameter $b$ satisfies $L_{Pl}\ll b \lesssim R_S$, with $R_S$ being the Schwarzschild radius.
 This phase captures collisions with energies satisfying $\sqrt{s}\gg \gamma M_{Pl}$ (with $\gamma \sim M_{Pl}/M_{BH}$) near the horizon.
 We call this the black hole eikonal phase, in contrast to its flat space analogue where collisions are trans-Planckian.
 Hawking's geometric optics approximation neglects gravitational interactions near the horizon, and results in thermal occupation numbers in the Bogoliubov coefficients.
-We show that these interactions are mediated by graviton exchange in $2 \rightarrow 2$ scattering near the horizon, and explicitly calculate the S-matrix non-perturbatively in $M_{Pl}/M_{BH}$ and $\hbar$.
+We show that these interactions are mediated by graviton exchange in $2 \rightarrow 2$ scattering near the horizon, and explicitly calculate the S-matrix non-perturbatively in $M_{Pl}/M_{BH}$.
 This involves a re-summation of infinitely many ladder diagrams near the horizon, all mediated by virtual soft gravitons.
-The S-matrix turns out to be a pure phase \textit{only} upon this re-summation and is agnostic of Planckian physics.

-Our calculation shows that non-renormalisability of gravity is irrelevant for a resolution of the information problem, and is agnostic of any specific ultraviolet completion.
-In contrast to the flat space eikonal limit, the black hole eikonal phase captures collisions of extremely low energy near the horizon.
-Given that the physics is dominated by low momentum transfer effects, it appears that $2\rightarrow 2$ collisions avoid firewalls for black holes much larger than Planck size.}
+The S-matrix turns out to be a pure phase upon this re-summation and is agnostic of Planckian physics and any specific ultraviolet completion.
+In contrast to the flat space eikonal limit, the black hole eikonal phase captures collisions of extremely low energy near the horizon.}